anushree-a/twitclone/ReadMe.md

 Here, we need to send the server our own username (64-bit encoded form) and the tweet_id of the tweet we wish to retweet.

+### 9. Reply to tweets

+`curl -X POST http://127.0.0.1:8000/myapp/replytweet/ -d '{"tweet_id": "6","username":"c2Ft", "reply_content":"Nice!"}' -H "Content-Type:application/json"`

+Here, we need to send the server our own username (64-bit encoded form), the tweet_id of the tweet we wish to retweet and the reply content.

 ## Ending notes